Casino Guide to Caribbean Stud Poker

 But this gave players too much of an advantage.
 So they changed the rules yet again.
 You can read the Wizard’s article to learn more, as well as to read the strategy breakdown for this variant.

-Fuego – This is a side bet on consecutive winning hands.
-This pays anywhere from 8 to 40:1 for 3-5 consecutive winning hands.
+- Fuego – This is a side bet on consecutive winning hands.
+This pays anywhere from 8 to 40:1 for three to five consecutive winning hands.
 The house edge ranges from 48.5% to 65.1%

 All of these side bets can be found at the Palms Casino in Managua, Nicaragua.